sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

   },
 ```

 Try it out: change one of the questions to `"street address for the Anyco insurance company"` and see what you get.

-You can author methods powered by large-language models (LLMs), such as the Query Group method, in SenseML, or in Sensible Instruct, Sensible's visual authoring tool.
-For more information about Sensible Instruct, see [Getting started](doc:getting-started-ai).
+For easy authoring, try out this method in Sensible's [visual authoring tool](doc:instruct).

-LLM-based methods can run up against limitations with complex document formatting.
+LLM-based methods such as the Query Group method can run up against limitations with complex document formatting.
 In such cases, combine LLM-based methods with layout-based methods in the same document extraction configuration.

 Let's look next at several simple layout-based methods.